rootstrap/ImputationGeneris/README.md

 cd $VAR
 ```

-## 5. I have already downloaded and preprocessed all reference data.
+## 6. I have already downloaded and preprocessed all reference data.
 It is located in the 'ref' directory.
+#### 'ref' directory to be uploaded...

-## 6. Edit config file for cron job.
+## 7. Edit config file for cron job.
 Imputation is setup to run as a cron job so that it is automated.
 Parameters for the cron job are given in the file 'misc_files/config.r'.

-## 7. Setup a cron job so imputation is performed every hour (you can change this to occur more or less frequently).
+## 8. Setup a cron job so imputation is performed every hour (you can change this to occur more or less frequently).
 Imputation is only performed on files that have been processed after upload.
 ```bash
 crontab -e
 50 * * * * Rscript scripts/imputation_cron_job.R > misc_files/cron_logs/`date +\%Y\%m\%d\%H\%M\%S`-impute-cron.log 2>&1
 ```

-## 8. Link file upload to the script 'step1.sh'.
+## 9. Link file upload to the script 'step1.sh'.
 This script runs an R script that preprocesses raw DNA data file from 23andme, Ancestry DNA, or My Heritage.
 ```bash
 ./step1.sh
 ```